 When children play, do they do so in silence?
-Anyone who has children knows this is often not the case so why should we expect dogs, for whom play is a significant part of life and development, to be any different.
+Anyone who has children knows this is often not the case so why should we expect dogs, for whom the play is a significant part of life and development, to be any different.
 How often does a person describe their dog as a fur baby after all.
 When a dog is growling it is important to listen closely and as always, observe the body language.

 If your dog is hunched low it is easy to jump to the conclusion that aggression is the thought at the forefront of their mind.
 However, by taking the time to listen to the tonality of the growl and address the surrounding environment, it is possible to accurately judge the purpose of the growl.
-Growling is very common during play time in dogs and it should not be punished.
+Growling is very common during playtime in dogs and it should not be punished.
 It is totally normal and dogs do it between themselves all the time.
 Such growling is void of any bad intention or threatening message.

 Many people report their dog trying to express a form of comfort when they express sorrow.
 Equally, however, your dog can portray signs of frustration, such as growling, after witnessing human frustration.
 When a couple with a dog have an argument, your behavior, whilst indirect toward the canine, can have long-term adverse consequences including changes in behavior which may encompass frustration growling.
-Of course there are many reasons a canine might growl through frustration.
-Perhaps a lack of discipline has led to a structure breakdown and your dog does not understand the reason you have removed a toy, or the reason you keep going out for extended periods.
+Of course, there are many reasons a canine might growl through frustration.
+Perhaps a lack of discipline has led to a structure breakdown and your dog does not understand the reason you have removed a toy or the reason you keep going out for extended periods.

-Confusion when entering or leaving the home environment on your part can lead to dogs becoming confused and suffering from separation anxiety.
-Walking to expel energy is a great way of addressing behavioral issues in dogs, however if you are charging out the door immediately after returning home from a walk without a sufficient ‘rest’ period, your dog may be confused.
+Confusion, when entering or leaving the home environment on your part, can lead to dogs becoming confused and suffering from separation anxiety.
+Walking to expel energy is a great way of addressing behavioral issues in dogs, however, if you are charging out the door immediately after returning home from a walk without a sufficient ‘rest’ period, your dog may be confused.
 It is important to remember “I will be home soon,” does not directly translate to the dog.
 As previously mentioned with body language, you are stating an action (returning home) whilst hurrying out the door again.
 Because your vocalization and body language are in contradiction, it is easy to understand why your dog may exhibit signs of confusion and anxiety and begin growling as a means of expression.

 Unknown Animal or Person

 When your dog is growling, is there a new person present, which could be an unknown factor?
 Indeed, a new person present could be processed by your dog as a threat, especially with rescue dogs who have suffered a traumatic past.
-In this instance the initial growl does not necessarily indicate imminent attack or threat.
+In this instance, the initial growl does not necessarily indicate imminent attack or threat.

 In this situation, ask the person to step out of the room or possibly the house, as a temporary measure to identify if the dog settles.
 Of course, a dog could view this newcomer as a friend and potential playmate or simply be identifying smells lingering on the stranger.
 By also addressing the tonality and continuing to assess body language, it is possible to identify the dogs’ reason for growling.